 If you are in receipt of these payments, we recommend that you seek advice from Centrelink before accepting an offer in the Master of Research program.

 Advanced standing (academic credit)

 If you have previously completed an Honours program or Masters by coursework program, you may be eligible to receive academic credit.
 You can only apply for advanced standing after you have accepted an offer into the program.
 We cannot confirm your eligibility for advanced standing before you have accepted an offer into the program.
 Applications will be assessed on individual merit at the discretion of Western Sydney University.

 Academic credit will not be granted for previous undergraduate studies.

-In most cases, you are limited to applying for 40 credit points of advanced standing towards the Master of Research program (from the required 80 credit points).
+You can apply for 40 credit points of advanced standing towards the Master of Research program (from the required 80 credit points).